 - A Maryland Migratory Game Bird Stamp, a valid hunting license and a Falconry Permit are required to hunt migratory game birds with birds of prey.

-- Falconry Seasons for Migratory Game Birds are listed.
+- Falconry Seasons for Migratory Game Birds are listed on page 42.

 - The Falconry Season for squirrels (red, gray and eastern fox) is from September 1 to March 31.